 If you’re having sex with a woman, it’s important to remember that you still need to be safe!
-You and your partner (be it your lover, your client, or a co-worker) can take steps to reduce your risk of HIV, HCV (Hepatitis C) and other STIs (sexually transmitted infections) and you don’t have to kill the mood to do it.
+You and your partner (be it your lover, your client, or a co-worker) can take steps to reduce your risk by doing syphilis STD testing as well as screening for HIV, HCV (Hepatitis C) and other STIs (sexually transmitted infections) and you don’t have to kill the mood to do it.

 1. Use protection!

 HIV and other diseases are transmitted through bodily fluids.
 When two women have sex, the riskiest fluids are blood & menstrual blood, vaginal juices, and fluid from sores.
 The most important thing is to keep your mucus membranes (like your mouth, anus, and vagina) away from your partner’s fluids.
 You can do this with a condom or a dam.
 And be sure not to touch sores like herpes or genital warts.